 The Performative Trap

 App-based gratitude journals often nudge users toward shareable content.
 The result is a subtle performance: writing what would sound impressive if someone read it, rather than what actually moved you.
 Performative gratitude does not produce the benefits of authentic gratitude.
+The audience corrupts the practice, even when the audience is hypothetical.

 Wrong Time of Day